-Candidates for Southern Midcoast senate seat outline priorities
+Candidates for Southern Midcoast Senate seat outline priorities

 What experience/expertise would you bring to this posting?

-Currently I serve as the State Senator for Senate District 23, and have so for the past two terms.
-In my first year in the State Senate I was elected by my colleagues to be the Assistant Senate Majority Leader.
-Previously I served for eight years in the House representing Brunswick.
-I have served as Chair of the Joint Standing Committees on Innovation, Development, Economic Advancement and Business, Labor and Housing, Education and Cultural Affairs, and the Maine Commission on College Affordability and College Completion.
+Currently, I serve as the state senator for Senate District 23 and have so for the past two terms.
+In my first year in the state Senate, I was elected by my colleagues to be the assistant senate majority leader.
+Previously, I served for eight years in the House representing Brunswick.
+I have served as chairperson of the Joint Standing Committees on Innovation, Development, Economic Advancement and Business; Labor and Housing; Education and Cultural Affairs; and the Maine Commission on College Affordability and College Completion.
 My experience as a small business owner has been invaluable and brings a needed lens to our legislative work.
 Additionally, I bring my lived experience as a young Mainer who has seen the various challenges that exist for those of us trying to make a life here in our beloved state.

 Where can readers learn more about your candidacy?

 They can find me on both Facebook and Instagram.
-Additionally I have a website: mattiedaughtry.com.
-They can also talk to me directly at mattieforsenate@gmail.com or calling me at 370-9871.
+Additionally, I have a website: mattiedaughtry.com.
+They can also talk to me directly at mattieforsenate@gmail.com or by calling me at 370-9871.

 Michael “Mike” Lawler

 I retired from the U.S. Air Force after 20 years service in 1982.
-Following my Military service, I worked for Datapoint, Racal Milgo, Apple Computer and my Private Consultancy for 10 years in New York and Connecticut.
-My Wife and I relocated from Connecticut to Brunswick in 2000.
+Following my military service, I worked for Datapoint, Racal Milgo, Apple Computer and my private consultancy for 10 years in New York and Connecticut.
+My wife and I relocated from Connecticut to Brunswick in 2000 after retiring in 1999.

 Why are you running for this opening?